zzzprojects/learn-orm/tutorials/csharp-tutorial/enums.md

  - **<EnumName>:** It follows the rules for names in C#.
  - **Constants:"" These are separated by commas and are declared in the enumeration block.

 The constants' names in C# follow the **PascalCase** rule according to the Microsoft's official C# coding convention.
-So, the naming of constants in one particular enumeration follows the same principles.
+So, the naming of constants in one particular enumeration follows the same principle.

 Let's consider a simple example of defining an enumeration for the days of the week.
 The constants in this enumeration are the names of the days.